Dr. Killigan's guide to household insect problems

 • Vacuum along wall—floor seams and inside cabinet corners

-Roaches follow moisture, food residues and tight shelter.
-Oothecae (egg cases) hatch in protected crevices, so removing water and access points breaks the cycle and reduces rebound.
+Roaches follow moisture, food residue and tight shelter.
+Removing water and closing access points reduces rebound and makes treatment more effective.

 Treat: